Gallery Swart: Foundation and early years

 The Galley Swart was founded by Riekje Swart and opened its door in 1964 at the Keizersgracht 478 in a time there were only four or five real galleries in Amsterdam.

 The gallery came into prominence as promoter of a new group of young Dutch artists, which included Bob Bonies, Ad Dekkers and Peter Struycken and the German Ewerdt Hilgemann.
 This group opposed the dominant expressionism of the COBRA avant-garde movement, and worked towards a new type of abstract constructivism, named systemic constructivism and computer art.

 In 1970 the gallery moved from the Keizersgracht to the Van Breestraat 23, close to the Stedelijk Museum.
 The facade was painted black and inside a shoebox 4 by 11 meters with white walls and fluorescent lighting.
 The next year, in 1971, the other contemporary art gallery in Amsterdam with an international outlook Art & Project moved to Van Breestraat 18 right opposite the gallery.

 Beside the white reliefs and plastics she presented the pop art works of Ger van Elk, conceptual works of Jan Dibbets and contemporaries such as Donald Judd, Richard Paul Lohse, François Morellet, Robert Ryman en Richard Tuttle.
 There were new exhibitions every three weeks with unique artworks as well as multiples with prices starting at 40 Dutch guilders.

 Turn to Figuration Libre in the late 1970s

 In the late 1970s the gallery took a turn to the Figuration Libre art movement, presenting works of the France Robert Combas and Hervé di Rosa, Germans such as Walter Dahn, Jiri Dokoupil and Milan Kunc.
 Minimalistic art was traded in for raw works, comic like, full of sex and violence.

 While Gallery Swart remained at its location, the Art & Project gallery in 1973 already moved on to the Willemsparkweg 36 in Amsterdam.
-With the twist in orientation of the Gallery Swart, some of its elder artists such as Ger van Elk and Jan Dibbets left and joint the Art & Project stable.
+With the twist in orientation of the Gallery Swart, some of its elder artists such as Ger van Elk and Jan Dibbets left and joined the Art & Project stable.